 The subtropical climate of Florida in the United States provides ideal conditions for the survival of a diverse range of snake species.

-Although the majority of these species are non-venomous, the state is home to six different types of snakes that are venomous.
+Although most of these species are non-venomous, the state is home to six venomous types of snakes.

 Even while the possibility of getting bitten by a snake is quite real, the actual number of times that it happens is relatively uncommon.